 Each Rock is again created as a task assigned to each individual, using the Quarterly Rock Template, and this enables us to track progress and ensure we’re achieving everything we’ve set out to do.

-If you’re currently implementing EOS or are considering doing so, we’ve made our template processes for the weekly and quarterly meetings available for free.
-Click the button below to gain access to these processes (you’ll be prompted to request a free beSlick account).
+If you’re currently implementing EOS or are considering doing so, we’ve made our template processes for the weekly and quarterly meetings available here (based on the free tools available from EOS Worldwide®️) .
+Click the button below to gain access to these processes (you’ll be prompted to create a free trial of beSlick to use them).